Tsunamis In the House of Wholeness

 No matter.
 This is the story that wants to be told.
 I follow it through hallways and up winding staircases in the house of wholeness, and each sentence I write reveals only a sliver of it.
 In the next sentence, a different fragment flashes into view.
 The mirror ball turns and turns again.
 Offering a glimpse of this.
 A glimmer of that.

-Experience only becomes coherent–a story, a narrative–in hindsight, when I’m sitting safely in my chair, choosing which story to tell.
-All the other stories–those that crowd around, clamoring to be heard, those that hover shyly in the shadows–are repressed, set adrift, until eventually they are lost or forgotten.
+Experience only becomes coherent — a story, a narrative — in hindsight, when I’m sitting safely in my chair, choosing which story to tell.
+All the other stories –those that crowd around, clamoring to be heard, those that hover shyly in the shadows — are repressed, set adrift, until eventually they are lost or forgotten.
 So many stories forgotten.

-What I understand now, nearly six years after the tsunami washed away all those lives, is this: The tsunami was an event, a violent, tragic event that took place primarily over the course of several hours on Boxing Day, 2004.
+What I understand now, all these years after the tsunami washed away all those lives, is this: The tsunami was an event, a violent, tragic event that took place primarily over the course of several hours on Boxing Day, 2004.
 But my experience of it unfolded over a much longer period of time; a slow, gradual understanding that could only emerge as my heart expanded and crumpled and bloomed open in a dance that continues today.

 Here are some scenes that flash in the mirror ball of memory: